 GSSW Professor, Kimberly Bender, in collaboration with Anne DePrince, Professor in Clinical Psychology, received an R15 grant from the National Institute on Drug Abuse.
-The grant funds a randomized clinical trial of a mindfulness-based intervention to enhance homeless youths’ risk detection and problem solving skills in order to prevent experiences of victimization and substance use.
+The grant funds a randomized clinical trial of a mindfulness-based intervention to enhance youths’ risk detection and problem solving skills in order to prevent experiences of victimization and substance use while experiencing homelessness.
 This 3-year grant will involve students as research assistants conducting interviews with youth and as interns facilitating mindfulness groups.
 Contact Dr. Bender if you are interested in being involved!